wso2/docs-is/en/docs/setup/installation-prerequisites.md

 !!! note

-    We do not recommend running WSO2 Identity Server on ARM architecture.
+    We do not recommend running WSO2 Identity Server on ARM processors.
 However, official support for this is being considered for future releases.

 ### Environment compatibility